clojure-emacs/cider-nrepl/README.md

 ### Reusable Core Logic

-cider-nrepl tries to have as little logic as possible and mostly provides thin wrappers over existing libraries.
+cider-nrepl tries to have as little logic as possible and mostly provides thin wrappers over existing libraries (e.g. [compliment][], [cljfmt][], etc).
 Much of its core functionality lives in [orchard](https://github.com/clojure-emacs/orchard), so that eventually it can be used by non-nREPL clients (e.g. Socket REPL clients).

+Very simply put - there's very little code in cider-nrepl that's not simply wrapping code from other libraries in nREPL operations.

+The primary reason for this is our desire to eventually provide support for non-nREPL REPLs in CIDER, but this also means that other editors can directly leverage the work we've done so far.

 ### ClojureScript Support